avivasolutionsnl/sitecore-docker/README.md

 Run Sitecore 9 (with XConnect) using Docker and Windows containers.

+# Disclaimer
+This repository contains experimental code that we use in development setups.
+We do not consider the current code in this repository ready for production.
+Hopefully this will help you to get easily up and running with Sitecore and Docker.
+Please feel free to provide feedback by creating an issue, PR, etc.

 # Requirements
 - Windows 10 update 1709 (with Hyper-V enabled)
 - Docker for Windows (version 1712 or better): https://docs.docker.com/docker-for-windows/